timm/tested/README.md

 # Why TESTED?

-Well,
-when people like me
+When people like me
 (i.e. a developer) write software that is used by other people
-(i.e. the stakeholders), those stakeholders should be able to
+(i.e. the stakeholders), those other people should be able to
 - verify that the built software is right,
 - validate that the right software is being built.